 International travel for students can be expensive, but not as expensive as when you’re not a student!
 I can’t tell you how much money I saved with student discounts while I was traveling abroad.
 ILP set me up with an insurance card that doubled as a student ID which meant half off museum tickets, discounts on food, and even free entry to some attractions.

-See all the money I saved while I was in China, and then all the student discounts I racked up while in Russia.
-And that’s not even including the other countries I visited on vacation.
 Over a couple of trips, I’m guessing I saved hundreds of dollars by traveling with a student ID.
 So even if travel for students seems expensive, just know it costs more when you’re out of school!

 Get Cheap Passport Photos